denizetkar/gossip-protocol/docs/midterm-report.md

 These can be further divided into API Listener and P2P Listener, and API Endpoints and P2P Endpoints.
 The **API Listener** is used to create API Endpoints for the modules that want to communicate with our Gossip module and the **P2P Listener** is used to create P2P Endpoints for the remote peers that want to communicate with the local peer.
 Each **Endpoint** is specific to a communication with an endpoint of another peer.
-Making read and write operations on endpoints is the job of the endpoints and the Central controller that sends and receives through them.
+The endpoints act as an interface for the Central Controller, implementing every read and write operation, so that the Central Controller can use the internal messaging system to initiate a data transfer.

 Every goroutine will communicate over an Internal Messaging System.
 The messages are transmitted over golang channels and consist basically of a message type and a data payload that should be transmitted.